(this is a demo site)

 To address this problem and expand access to affordable health insurance for children and families, Allies for Children partnered with the Office of Mayor William Peduto, the Allegheny County Health Department, the Consumer Health Coalition and Enroll America.
 The group developed a plan called Healthy Together and later received a $200,000 implementation grant from the National League of Cities to connect children to available health care coverage and ensure they received the basic services they need and deserve.
-Due to the success of the campaign, Pittsburgh was prominently featured in reports about the national initiative.
 To continue advocacy efforts around healthcare, Allies for Children convened a Southwestern Pennsylvania coalition to educate legislators about the importance of both CHIP and Medicaid.
-Although recent attempts to repeal the Affordable Care Act and restrict federal funding failed, the coalition will continue its advocacy efforts to ensure children’s health is a priority among lawmakers.
+The coalition continues advocacy efforts to ensure children’s health is a priority among lawmakers.